raspberrypilearning/getting-started-with-guis/en/step_4.md

 ## Text widget

-The `Text` widget displays some text on the screen.
+The text widget displays some text on the screen.

 --- task ---